canonical/launchpad-manual/docs/developer/how-to/contributing-changes.rst

 Run the pre-commit hook
 -----------------------

-If you followed the instructions to :doc:`set up and run Launchpad <running>`, you should already have ``pre-commit`` installed and have the :ref:`pre-commit git hook <pre-commit>` installed.
+If you followed the instructions to :ref:`set up and run Launchpad <setting-up-and-running-launchpad-advanced>`, you should already have ``pre-commit`` installed and have the :ref:`pre-commit git hook <pre-commit>` installed.
 If not, complete these steps before proceeding.